How to install VirtualBox on Windows 11, 10 (2025)

 6. Select the Check for updates option.

-7. Confirm the update settings and whether you want to use pre-releases of the software.
+7. Confirm the update settings and decide whether you want to use pre-release versions of the software.

 VirtualBox update settings